Høvåg Municipality: Høvåg Church

-Høvåg Church (Høvåg kirke) is located in Høvåg parish in Vest-Nedenes prosti.
-It is constructed of brick and was built ca. 1100 - 1150.
+Høvåg Church (Høvåg kirke) is located in the Høvåg parish in Vest-Nedenes prosti.
+It is constructed of brick and was built circa 1100-1150.
 The church uses a cruciform floor plan and has 400 seats.
-Nave is shaped like a T with the altar in the center.
-In 1723, the congregation started a project to expand, maintain and refurbish the church.
+The nave is shaped like a T with the altar in the center.
+In 1723, the congregation started a project to expand, maintain, and refurbish the church.
 The west wing was joined in 1768, the north wing, which is the current main entrance was built in 1828.
 The tower was built in 1831.
 The altarpiece is a triptych representing faith, hope, and love.
 It is from about 1620 and was completed by an unknown artist.
 The pulpit is from about 1660.
 Around 1900 the altarpiece was painted white, but in 1935 it was restored to the present form.
 The pictures on the pulpit is of the four evangelists.